aimms/function-reference/elementary-computational-operations/unit-functions/unit.rst

 .. seealso::

-    Unit expressions discussed in full detail in Chapter 32 of the Language Reference.
+    Unit expressions discussed in full detail in :doc:`advanced-language-components/units-of-measurement/index` of the Language
+    Reference.